aurovrata/cf7-grid-layout/README.txt

 * [CF7 Google Map](https://wordpress.org/plugins/cf7-google-map/) - allows google maps to be inserted into a Contact Form 7.
 Unlike other plugins, this one allows map settings to be done at the form level, enabling diverse maps to be configured for each forms.

-* [Smart Grid Layout Design for CF7](https://wordpress.org/plugins/cf7-grid-layout/) - allows responsive grid layout Contact Form 7 form designs, enabling modular designs of complex forms, and rich inter-linking of your CMS data with taxonomy/posts populated dynamic dropdown fields.
+* [Smart Grid-Layout Design for CF7](https://wordpress.org/plugins/cf7-grid-layout/) - allows responsive grid layout Contact Form 7 form designs, enabling modular designs of complex forms, and rich inter-linking of your CMS data with taxonomy/posts populated dynamic dropdown fields.

 = Documentation =